LedgerIntegrations/SigVerify/README.md

 XUMM_API_SECRET = "api secret here"
 5. execute 'npm run start' in sigVerify-backend terminal.
 6. open second terminal and cd to sigVerify-frontend and execute 'npm run dev' in terminal and navigate to the outputted localhost url.
+7. For current development and testing switch xumm advanced setting to use xrpl test node: wss://testnet.xrpl-labs.com. xrpl backend web socket is already pre-configured to the xrpl testnet: wss://s.altnet.rippletest.net:51233 for you.